Category Archives: minimum wage

 Puerto Rico’s minimum wage and statehood

 Puerto Rico is in deep trouble and it’s getting worse.
-Unemployment is at 12%, double the next worst state or territory (Alaska), tourism is down, and poverty is at 41%.
-Tourists have begun to go elsewhere in the Caribbean: Bermuda, Haiti, Jamaica and Cuba.
-The island is effectively bankrupt and would have filed for bankruptcy last year except that they legally can’t.
+Unemployment is at 12%, double the next worst state or territory (Alaska).
+Tourism is down and poverty is at 41%.
+US tourists have begun going elsewhere where prices are lower: Bermuda, Haiti, Jamaica, and Cuba.
+The island is effectively bankrupt and would have filed for bankruptcy last year except that, as a US territory, they legally can’t.
 But neither can they pay their bills.
-The territory will go into default in less than 2 weeks, on July 1, 2016 unless congress creates a new funding mechanism for them before then.
+The territory will go into default in 2 weeks, on July 1, 2016 unless congress creates a new funding mechanism for them.
 Statehood would allow Puerto Rico to go bankrupt, but there is no way for statehood to be achieved by July 1.
+Nor will bankruptcy help them, long term.

 Puerto Rico's minimum wage is vastly too high; here it is compared with other US states.